Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 ## Using Timestamps as test data

-* Great way to guarentee unique data
+* Great way to guarantee unique data

 ## The Random Run order Principle